JGN1/ewd-api-labs-2023/README.md

 ~~~JavaScript
 const { login, authenticate } = useAuth();
 ~~~
-This allowed me to use method from either SUPABASE or API authProvider context.
-I then replaced the following code in the handleSubmit function
+This allowed me to use methods from either SUPABASE or API authProvider context.
+I then replaced the following code in the handleSubmit function...
 ~~~JavaScript
       const {
         data: { user, session },